-Carriers took advantage of market conditions and supply shortages for the past two years.
+Spot rates unpredictability made carriers took advantage of market conditions and supply shortages for the past two years.
 They were able to push for higher long-term contract rates and established terms and conditions that better fit their business.
 For example, Maersk incremented its multi-year contract share to nearly 70% of its long-haul volume.

 How will 2022 end?

 A decrease in demand is taking spot rates down, stopping an astonishing two-year period in the container shipping industry.
 Carriers are expanding their share of spot and short-term contracts as demand decreases in the market.

 This scenario presents an opportunity for small and medium shippers because they can take advantage of lower spot rates and contractual rates, and normally rely on the spot market.
 With recessionary scenes running high for the next year, world trade is expected to go lower than 2%.